 Note: You cannot ship non-amenable parts that were not processed under inspection out of Minnesota.
 That is because in Minnesota law, these species are defined as “amenable” and require inspection if parts will be sold.
 Even if the other state would accept uninspected parts, Minnesota’s laws will not allow the uninspected processing to happen in Minnesota.

-Some states have a situation similar to Minnesota’s, in which they require inspection of non-amenable species but will accept the Equal-To inspection of another state.
-Check with that state’s Department of Agriculture to make sure they will accept a Minnesota Equal-To inspection.
+Some states have a situation similar to Minnesota’s, in which they require inspection of what the USDA defines as non-amenable species; but will accept the Equal-To inspection of another state.
+Check with that state’s Department of Agriculture to make sure they will accept a Minnesota Equal-To inspection on USDA-defined non-amenable species.
 If yes, you can ship Minnesota Equal-To inspected parts or USDA-inspected parts of non-amenable species from Minnesota into that state.
 (I would strike out this entire paragraph or reword it to conform with USDA’s Regulations on no interstate shipment of state inspected meat products) (Do not direct them to do something contrary to the law!)

 Some states may be stricter than Minnesota and may require a voluntary USDA inspection of non-amenable species before you can ship non-amenable parts into that state.
 (Here again this may be an iffy statement the we actually have no knowledge, I would reword ot or remove it.)
 (Not our issue!)